Model Parameter Reconstruction of Electroweak Phase Transition with TianQin and LISA: Insights from the Dimension-Six Model: Introduction

 During a SFOPT, the universe transitions from a high-energy false vacuum to a true vacuum state through bubble nucleation.
-Phase transition GWs can be produced from three primary mechanisms: bubble collisions~\cite{Caprini:2015zlo,Huber:2008hg}, sound waves (SWs) generated in the plasma~\cite{Hindmarsh:2016lnk,Konstandin:2017sat,Hindmarsh:2019phv,Jinno:2020eqg,Jinno:2022mie}, and the magnetohydrodynamic turbulence~\cite{Caprini:2009yp,RoperPol:2019wvy}, which together produce a stochastic gravitational-wave background (SGWB).
-Recently, a new source of phase transition GWs is discovered from heavy particles braking across bubble walls in Refs.~\cite{Qiu:2025tmn,Ai:2025fqw}.
-For the EWPT, the SW contribution dominates SGWB production since bubble walls reach terminal velocity rather than undergoing runaway expansion~\cite{Bodeker:2009qy}.
+Phase transition GWs can be produced from three primary mechanisms: bubble collisions~\cite{Caprini:2015zlo,Huber:2008hg}, sound waves (SWs) generated in the plasma~\cite{Hindmarsh:2016lnk,Konstandin:2017sat,Hindmarsh:2019phv,Jinno:2020eqg,Jinno:2022mie}, and the magnetohydrodynamic (MHD) turbulence~\cite{Caprini:2009yp,RoperPol:2019wvy}, which together produce a stochastic gravitational-wave background (SGWB).
+Recently, a new source of phase transition GWs has been discovered from heavy particles braking across bubble walls in Refs.~\cite{Qiu:2025tmn,Ai:2025fqw}.
+In a non-runaway regime, the contribution to the production of GW from the bubble collision source is subdominant~\cite{Bodeker:2009qy}.
+The MHD turbulence effects can contribute, particularly for strong phase transitions where nonlinear fluid dynamics become significant.
+Recent numerical simulations suggest that the SW contribution remains the leading source for the range of phase transition strengths considered here~\cite{Giese:2021dnw, Boileau:2022ter, Gowling:2022pzb}.
 Therefore, to be simple and consistent with previous studies~\cite{Giese:2021dnw, Boileau:2022ter, Gowling:2022pzb}, we focus on the SW mechanism in our analysis.

-The peak frequency of GW signal from a SFOPT during the EWPT is expected to fall within the milli-Hertz frequency band, corresponding to the electroweak energy scale.
+The peak frequency of GW signal from an electroweak SFOPT is expected to lie within the milli-Hertz frequency band, corresponding to the electroweak energy scale.
 This frequency range represents a primary detection target for the future space-based GW observatories TianQin~\cite{TianQin:2015yph} and LISA~\cite{LISACosmologyWorkingGroup:2022jok}.
-Consequently, the detection of GWs from a SFOPT during the EWPT would constitute direct evidence for BSM physics.
-However, the detection of a GW signal does not, by itself, guarantee a comprehensive understanding of the underlying physics.
+Consequently, the detection of GWs from an electroweak SFOPT would constitute direct evidence for BSM physics.
+However, the detection of a GW signal alone does not guarantee a comprehensive understanding of the underlying physics.
 Accurate reconstruction of model parameters from observed GW signals is crucial for probing BSM scenarios.
 This reconstruction serves as a vital bridge between GW observations and fundamental theoretical frameworks, offering insights that complement those obtained from particle physics experiments.